 Context Data and Engage have similar uses.
-Both options access auxiliary data, but do so through different methods.
-This article compares both options and describes common use examples.
+Both options access auxiliary data, but do so using methods.
+This article compares both options, their differences, and describes common use examples.

 Table of Contents